 Finally, when we assume these broader perspectives, we are ripe to become Social Artists.
 Jean Houston introduced me to Social Artistry.
 According to her, ‘Social Artistry is the art of enhancing human capacities in light of social complexity.
 It seeks to bring new ways of thinking, being and doing to social challenges in the world.’
 Naturally, that involves a new type of leader.

-Jean writes, ‘Social Artists are leaders in many fields who bring the same order of passion and skill that an artist brings to his or her art form and to the canvas of our social reality.
+Jean writes, ‘Social Artists are the leaders in many fields who bring the same order of passion and skill that an artist brings to his or her art form and to the canvas of our social reality.
 It is within the deep work of Social Artistry that we can access the inner capacities to align ourselves with the earth’s higher purpose.’

-According to her, ‘Too many leaders have been educated for a different time, a different world’, and ‘Few are prepared for the task of dealing with the complexity and chaos of today, when the usual formulas and stopgap solutions of an earlier era will not help.’

-She describes the work of Social Artistry as ‘striving to provide a dynamic balance between inner understanding and outward expression.’
+She continues, ‘Too many leaders have been educated for a different time, a different world’, and ‘Few are prepared for the task of dealing with the complexity and chaos of today, when the usual formulas and stopgap solutions of an earlier era will not help.’
+Jean describes the work of Social Artistry as ‘striving to provide a dynamic balance between inner understanding and outward expression.’

 Furthermore, she sees it as ‘a new profession whose craft could be said to be that of conscious evolution.’
 For her, it calls forth a ‘new kind of healer’ who embraces ‘the work of re-patterning human nature’ and is always learning ‘to think like a planetary citizen’, works with old and newly-emerging myths, is a paradigm pioneer, and brings joy and laughter to life.